Counseling for Careers and College

 - Offer aptitude and interest inventories

-- Keep parents, students and teachers informed of career opportunities and financial support for postsecondary education
+- Keep parents, students and teachers informed about careers and financial support for postsecondary education